Milka

 Milka is a European brand of chocolate confectionery.
 Originally made in Switzerland in 1901 by Suchard, it has been produced in Lörrach, Germany, since 1901.
 Since 2012 it has been owned by US-based company Mondelez International, when it demerged from its predecessor Kraft Foods Inc., which had taken over the brand in 1990.
 It is sold in bars and a number of novelty shapes for Easter and Christmas.
 Products with the Milka brand also include chocolate-covered cookies and biscuits.

-The brand's name is a portmanteau of the product's two main ingredients: "Milch" (milk) and "Kakao" (cocoa).
+The brand's name is a portmanteau of the product's original two main ingredients: "Milch" (milk) and "Kakao" (cocoa).
+In the present day, sugar and cocoa butter have replaced them as the main ingredients.